 - Keynote speaking for brand building (travel costs paid)

-- Teaching adult business courses at college and university to build brand and authority.
-While low income, teaching is great fun, builds authority, and gives you a lot of experience with client problems.
+- Teaching adult business courses at colleges and universities to build brand and authority.
+While low-income, teaching is great fun, builds authority, and gives you a lot of experience with client problems.

 - Large Agile Agency Model projects once or twice per year